BelPat/Trees/README.md

-﻿This a project of simulations about B, AVL and BLACK AND WHITE Trees.
+﻿This a project of simulations about B, AVL and RED AND BLACK Trees.

 Here we can found some exemples about their functions.....